borbware/unity-basics-course/project-management/4-scrum.md

   * Inspect how the Sprint Backlog is clearing out
   * Create a plan for the next 24 hours
 * Max.
 15 min long!
+* Keeps everyone on the same page
-* Optimizes collaboration and performance of the Dev Team by keeping everybody on the same page
+  * $\Rightarrow$ Optimizes collaboration and performance of the Dev Team
 ---
 * Example topics to address in a Daily:
 	* What have you achieved since the last daily?